 - Walks through the most pristine Amazon Forest to look for birds of the inner forest and get explanations of the value of the flora that hosts unique bird species in this area

-Like the look of this tour and would like to explore what else you could experience?
-Check out the Mystical Jungle Tour.
+Like the look of this Tambopata birding tour?
+Would you like to explore what else is on offer?
+If so, check out the Mystical Jungle Tour.